 (1) In this section —

-“government agency” means any body (whether corporate or unincorporate) or the holder of any office, post or position, being a body, office, post or position established under a written law for a public purpose.
+government agency means any body (whether corporate or unincorporate) or the holder of any office, post or position, being a body, office, post or position established under a written law for a public purpose.

 (2) While a Commissioner’s warrant has effect, the Commissioner may direct a government agency to perform or refrain from performing, or as to the manner of performing, any function that the agency has under a written law.